 - Offset replanting in East Creek corridor.
 Scheduled for 2015.

-A 67ML detention basin will be built in Garnet Lehmann Park and will include:
+The 67ML detention basin in Garnet Lehmann Park included:

-- landscaped design including a mix of water plants, mature trees, shade trees, wildlife-attracting shrubs and flood-tolerant vegetation
+- landscaped design including a mix of mature trees, shade trees, wildlife-attracting shrubs and flood-tolerant vegetation

 - new formal and informal paths through the basin